 A CASB is a security solution providing additional visibility and control over cloud services.

-CASBs act as security enforcement points, sitting between cloud users and cloud providers and enforcing security policies that ensure compliance with data loss prevention (DLP) regulations.
+CASBs act as security enforcement points, sitting between cloud users and providers and enforcing security policies that ensure compliance with data loss prevention (DLP) regulations.

 CASBs can also provide real-time activity monitoring, so security teams can see which users are accessing which cloud services and when.
 They’re an important part of a cloud security strategy because they help to ensure that only authorized users have access to sensitive data, which helps prevent data leaks.